 Related: Download our Backyard Planning Guide for hot tub inspiration

-Lower the Water Temperature
+Lower the water temperature

 Temperature can affect the effectiveness of the chlorine.
 If you are keeping your water temperature above 100 degrees when you are not using your hot tub, the chlorine can evaporate more quickly.
 Consider lowering the temperature of your hot tub when not in use.
 (Swim spa owners should typically keep their temperature below 100 degrees for safe use.)
 Not only will it help you maintain water chemistry but it might lower your energy usage, too.
 If you want the water to be at the perfect temperature when you hop in, consider adding the WiFi module.
 Via the Balboa app, you can control the operations of your hot tub from the convenience of your phone.
 WiFi is a dealer-installed option available for select Master Spas models.

 Your sanitizer will be most effective when your spa chemicals are balanced and the filter is clean.
 If you are struggling to keep your chlorine levels from dropping, it’s important to make sure pH and total alkalinity are in proper range.
 Also, check your filter.
 It should be rinsed every 30 days but if you have been using your hot tub more than usual, it might need to be cleaned sooner.